p13tarunkk/tarun-starter-academic-new/content/authors/tarun/_index.md

 superuser: true
 highlight_name: true
 ---
 Hi!
 I am Tarun a Product Management Professional/Consultant.
 My work is to enhance the experiences of people and improve their daily lives through Technology.
-I am a Business graduate (MBA) with Computer Science Degree (B.E.) and aiming to become a qualified Psychologist (M.A.
-Psychology 2020-22).
-My other interests are Photography, Sketching, Music (learning Ukulele) and School Boxing.
+My interests are Psychology, Photography, Sketching, Music (learning Ukulele) and School Boxing.